ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

 - **Scoped directory search**.
 Before you define your organization's first information barrier policy, you must [enable scoped directory search in Microsoft Teams](https://docs.microsoft.com/MicrosoftTeams/teams-scoped-directory-search).
 Wait at least 24 hours after enabling scoped directory search before you set up or define information barrier policies.

 - **Audit logging**.
 In order to look up the status of a policy application, audit logging must be turned on.
 We recommend doing this before you begin to define segments or policies.
 To learn more, see [Turn Office 365 audit log search on or off](turn-audit-log-search-on-or-off.md).

+- **No address book policies**.
+Before you define and apply information barrier policies, make sure no Exchange address book policies are in place.
+If you do have such policies, make sure to [remove your address book policies](https://docs.microsoft.com/exchange/address-books/address-book-policies/remove-an-address-book-policy) first.

 - **PowerShell**.
 Currently, information barrier policies are defined and managed in the Office 365 Security & Compliance Center using PowerShell cmdlets.
 Although several examples are provided in this article, you'll need to be familiar with PowerShell cmdlets and parameters.
 You will also need the AzureRM module.
     - [Connect to Office 365 Security & Compliance Center PowerShell](https://docs.microsoft.com/powershell/exchange/office-365-scc/connect-to-scc-powershell/connect-to-scc-powershell?view=exchange-ps)